whacked/cow/learning the soroban as an adult.md

 <details>
 <summary>
-Expertise in calculation with a physical abacus can facilitate expertise in calculation with a mental abacus, where every 3 or 4 physical digits corresponds to 1 mental digit.
+Expertise in calculation with a physical abacus can facilitate expertise in calculation with a mental abacus, where fluency with 3 or 4 physical digits corresponds to working memory for 1 mental digit.
 </summary>
 <div class="markdown">